 Not all incremental measurements are created equal

-We’ve agreed that we need to measure progress incrementally.
+The success of incremental approaches in uncertain environments suggests we should measure progress in small, iterative chunks.
 But what is the “progress” we are measuring?

 We have a wealth of data to choose from.
 In recent years, there’s been a push in every industry to focus on data, because data means “success” in common parlance.
 Yet if we dig deeper, we find that for a lot of companies, discussing—and even gathering—data is purely lip service.
 Despite knowing that data is not the same as insights, and despite less than half of businesses turning data into any actions, we indiscriminately collect more and more data.